Romanian cake Regina Maria or Queen Mary, a decadent yet easy to make a cake with a walnut base and a chocolate buttercream topping.

 - silver or chocolate sprinkles to decorate, optional

-You can make the base and the egg yolk-chocolate filling one day in advance, they both have to get cold before finishing the cake.
+- You can make the base and the egg yolk-chocolate filling one day in advance, they both have to be completely cool before finishing the cake.

-Give the walnuts to a pan and roast them until golden and fragrant.
+- Roast the walnuts in a pan until golden and fragrant.
 Immediately transfer to a large plate and let cool while you beat the egg whites.
 Chop the walnuts roughly.

-Give the chopped roasted walnuts to the egg whites, sieve the flour mixture on top and fold everything in the egg whites very gently.
-Give the mixture to the prepared pan and bake for 20 to 30 minutes or until slightly golden.
-Let cool completely and make the pudding in the meantime, the pudding also has to get cold.
+- Spread the mixture into the prepared pan and bake for 20 to 30 minutes or until slightly golden.
+Let cool completely and melt the chocolate for the buttercream in the meantime, it also has to cool.